Johnnie Wilson Murder: What Happened to Brown and Reggie Chatman?

 During questioning, Joey told the officers he and Reggie had scraped together $100 and gave it to Johnnie to score drugs for them.
 However, he alleged the spring boxer stole the money, which made Reggie extremely angry.
 On the night of the murder, Reggie was shouting and beating Johnnie when Lynn walked in and asked them to keep the voices low.
 But Johnnie allegedly insulted her, and Reggie lost his mind and strangled him to death.

 Afterward, they used Joey’s car to dispose of the body in a remote wooded area.
 Joey pled guilty to one count of first-degree assault and one count of accessory to the crime and was sentenced to 4 years.
 Reggie Chatman was found guilty of second-degree murder and was sentenced to 8 years.
-Both men had served their prison time and had been released.
+Both men have since served their prison time and have been released.

 Read More: Jorge Rodriguez Murder: Where is Pedro Cadenas Now?